ibm-cloud-docs/codeengine/cmd_defs.md

 **Command Options**
 <dl>
 <dt>`-i`, `--image`</dt>
-<dd>The location where the image can be pushed.
-The format of the location must be `REGISTRY/NAMESPACE/REPOSITORY` or `REGISTRY/NAMESPACE/REPOSITORY:TAG`.
+<dd>The location of the image registry.
+The format is `REGISTRY/NAMESPACE/REPOSITORY:TAG` where `TAG` is optional.
+If `TAG` is not specified, the default is `latest`.
 This value is required.
 </dd>
 <dt>`-n`, `--name`</dt>
 <dd>The name of the build.
 This value is required.